THE TEAM

 Founder & lead trial consultant

-As a senior lecturer at the University of Sussex, Charlotte specialises in understanding the psychological and biological basis of wellbeing and workplace performance.
+As an Associate Professor at the University of Sussex, Charlotte specialises in the psychology of wellbeing and workplace performance.
 Since 2022 she has been responsible for monitoring the impact of the 4 day work week on organisations and teams, reporting data back to employers and their staff.

 Charlotte will consult with you ahead of a trial period to help answer your questions, address your concerns and prepare effectively, as well as accurately measuring the effect on your organisation and its people.